seanbaxter/DirectXShaderCompiler/docs/SourceLevelDebuggingHLSL.rst

 =======================

-The debug information can be used directly by looking up the debug information part and loading into an LLVM module.
-There is full fidelity with debug information via this mechanism, although it requires linking in the LLVM supporting libraries.
+The debug information can be used directly by looking up the debug information part and loading into an LLVM37 module.
+There is full fidelity with debug information via this mechanism, although it requires linking in the LLVM37 supporting libraries.

 For compatibility, the dxcompiler.dll binary also exposes a limited